ammarion/amazon-web-services-automation/README.md

-# amazon-web-services-automation
+# Amazon-web-services-automation
 Automation in AWS with CloudFormation, CLI, and SDKs

 Instruction covering AWS services and tools used to automate the creation and maintenance of AWS infrastructure.

-## Resources Covered:
+## Services Covered:

 VPC, EC2, Lambda, RDS, and deploying containerized microservices with Docker.
 Includes hands-on, detailed instructions making use of AWS Command Line Interface, AWS CloudFormation, and the Python SDK.